Trusted

 The taxation of gifted cryptocurrency is contingent on the value of the gift and certain exemptions.
 Here’s a breakdown of how it works:

-• Tax obligations of the recipient.
-When the recipient sells or disposes of the cryptocurrency, they are obligated to report the transaction on their tax return.
+• The recipient’s tax obligations: When the recipient sells or disposes of the cryptocurrency, they must report the transaction on their tax return.

 Keep in mind that both the annual gift tax exemption and the lifetime gift and estate tax exemption can change from year to year.
 It’s advisable to verify the current exemption limits before making cryptocurrency gifts.
 It’s essential to stay informed about the latest exemption limits and tax regulations, as they can change over time.